-So the radio silence well beyond the first two weeks of January is not unusual to them.
+So the radio silence well beyond the first two weeks of January is not unusual to a lot of our readers and contributors.
 As one contributor, Abraham Zere, wondered aloud: “Where’s the usual “On Safari’ post?”
 Like this and this from years past.
-Well, instead of that, this year we ended with “Asante Sana“–this one a real Robert Mugabe quote–on the end of the Mugabe dynasty.
-The despot was then only replaced by a new version of the one-party state in Zimbabwe.
+Well, instead of that, this year we ended with “Asante Sana,” on the end of the Mugabe dynasty which, shockingly, was then replaced by a new version of the one-party state in Zimbabwe.

 The plan was to come back in the new year with the launch of our a newly designed website.
 This new site will be the first public manifestation of our partnership with the Jacobin Foundation.
 We tried to hold back the date we start publishing again until the new site was finished, but some technical glitches with the launch meant that we can’t wait any longer.
 All things equal, we should have a new website within the next couple of weeks.